estadaoDados/blog/wp-content/plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.5.5 =

+* Backed out an efficiency tweak that didn't work as expected.

 = 2.5.4 =

 * Modified system for handling scheduled posts to get around recent issues with Tweeting scheduled posts.